KatieClarinet/100DaysOfCode/README.md

 - High fidelity wireframe
 - Writing a code plan

-This evening I decided to code the page and here's where I've got to:
+This evening I decided to code the page and here's where I got to:
 [Catch Landing Page](https://github.com/KatieClarinet/CatchLandingPage)

-I still need to center the text in the footer boxes and tweak a few things, but it's the best CSS work I've done so far, and acheived in just a few hours so that's progress!
+I still need to center the text in the footer boxes and tweak a few things, but it's the best CSS work I've done so far, and achieved in just a few hours so that's progress!

 ## Day 22